pete04h3/laravel-ecommerce-template/README.md

 ## Database seeding

-**Populate the database with seed data with relationships which includes users, articles, comments, tags, favorites and follows.
-This can help you to quickly start testing the api or couple a frontend and start using it with ready content.**
+**Populate the database with dummy data.
+This can help you to quickly start testing the api or frontend and start using it with out-of-the-box content.**

 Open the DatabaseSeeder and set the property values as per your requirement